vabh08/Typing-Speed/README.md

 pip install pygame

 The file structure of the Python project with source code that we are going to build:
-    Background.jpg – A background image we will use in our program Icon.png – An icon image that we will use as a reset button.
+    Background.jpg – A background image we will use in our program.
+    Icon.png – An icon image that we will use as a reset button.
     Sentences.txt – This text file will contain a list of sentences separated by a new line.
-    Speed typing.py – The main program file that contains all the code Typing-speed-open.png – The image to display when starting game
+    Speed typing.py – The main program file that contains all the code.
+    Typing-speed-open.png – The image to display when starting game.

 First, we have created the sentences.txt file in which we have added multiple sentences separated by a new line.
 Then we will be using an Object-oriented approach to build the program.